Daniel Salameh has been in the sporting field since he was a young athlete competing in rugby league, basketball, touch football, and AFL.

-Daniel has been in the sporting field since he was a young athlete competing in rugby league, basketball, touch football and AFL.
-Daniel received a few injuries over the years and seeked treatment from massage therapist to maintain and help his muscles from these injuries and tightness.
+Daniel received a few injuries over the years and sought treatment from massage therapists to maintain and help his muscles from these injuries and tightness.

 Daniel has studied at the Australian Institute of Fitness doing Sports and remedial massage.

-Daniel works at the AFL for the Greater Western Sydney Giants Development Academy.
-Within this academy Daniel helps with rehab, massage and general wellbeing of all players at training and or on game day.
+Daniel worked at the AFL for the Greater Western Sydney Giants Development Academy.
+Within this academy, Daniel helps with rehab, massage and general wellbeing of all players at training and or on game day.
 At the AFL Daniel also helps prepare the players before training for a flushing of any sore muscles or rehabbing injuries, as well as strapping.

-Daniel prides himself on providing a balanced treatment including; soft tissue massage, mobilisations and adjustments.
+Daniel prides himself on providing a balanced treatment including; soft tissue massage, mobilisations, and adjustments.
 This is complimented by tailored rehabilitation exercises and advice.
 Even though he specialises in sports injuries, Daniel’s treatments are modified for each patient and are suitable for all family members.
-Daniel is registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+Daniel is registered with the Massage & Myotherapy Australia.

 A sports massage is to help athletes avoid injuries, cool down after exertion and enhance their overall performance.
 Sports massages concentrate on increasing motion and flexibility, relieving muscle soreness, and promoting a quick recovery from muscle overuse.

 Dry Needling is an effective way of relaxing overactive muscles.
 This form of treatment stimulates the muscles filling it with blood which speeds up the rate of recovery.